aachal01/big-timer/README.md

 # big-timer
-Making clone of Big Timer using HTML, CSS, JS.
+Clone of Big Timer using HTML, CSS, JS.